wordofwarning/wordofwarning.org/current/2025/malandrajacks/index.md

 *This is our neighbourhood, not the one in the media, but the one shaped by our stories, our laughter, and our silence.*

-Award-winning duo Malandra Jacks invite you into a world of spellbinding projection, real voices, and unapologetic heart.<br>Part theatre, part time capsule: a celebration of communities rarely seen on stage.
+Award-winning duo Malandra Jacks invite you into a world of spellbinding projection, real voices, and unapologetic heart.
+Part theatre, part time capsule: a celebration of communities rarely seen on stage.

 Funny, intimate, and defiant — *Census* is a love letter to working-class communities, and a call to remember who we are and what we carry with us.

 <iframe width="352" height="198" src="https://www.youtube.com/embed/Bk3eFhuNyxE?si=9-asdBXGDkzN1mhr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Winner of best performance at the Manchester Culture Awards 2024.
+<br>Winner of best performance at the Manchester Culture Awards 2024.

 #### Entry
 Tickets: care of HOME, book <a href="https://homemcr.org/whats-on/census-542n" target="_blank">online</a> or call 0161 200 1500

+Times: Thursday&nbsp;20&nbsp;November&nbsp;2025,&nbsp;7.45pm; &nbsp;Friday&nbsp;21&nbsp;November&nbsp;2025,&nbsp;7.45pm; &nbsp;Saturday&nbsp;22&nbsp;November&nbsp;2025,&nbsp;2.15pm&nbsp;and&nbsp;7.45pm.

-Times: Thursday&nbsp;20&nbsp;November&nbsp;2025,&nbsp;7.45pm&nbsp;· Friday&nbsp;21&nbsp;November&nbsp;2025,&nbsp;7.45pm&nbsp;· Saturday&nbsp;22&nbsp;November&nbsp;2025,&nbsp;2.15pm&nbsp;and&nbsp;7.45pm.<br>Duration: 1 hour (no interval).
+Duration: 1 hour (no interval).

 Location: <a href="https://homemcr.org/plan-your-visit-q15t" target="_blank">HOME</a> (Theatre 2), 2 Tony Wilson Place, Manchester M15 4FN.

 #### Access